 As a member, I can see the performance of ALL its past and current stock recommendations (even for closed positions).

-Lastly, in terms of pricing, Motley Fool Stock Advisor costs the same as Morningstar Premium for the annual subscription, which is $199/year.
+Lastly, in terms of pricing, Motley Fool Stock Advisor costs the same as Morningstar Investor for the annual subscription, which is $199/year.

 Next, let’s compare Morningstar Premium with Yahoo Finance Premium.